 Coconut flour works well in recipes already invented, or if you love to be super-duper daring in the kitchen, which I do on occasion.
 Coconut flour goes a loooooooong way, so you have to use a lot of eggs and liquids to compensate in these recipes.
 You can NOT sub coconut for wheat or any other flour.
 It is super high in fiber, low in carbs, and gluten-free, so a good option if you know what you’re doing with it.
 Proceed with caution, then enjoy! 😉

 I also use almond flour occasionally.
 The verdict is still out on the health/safety of heating or baking with it, so I don’t use it daily.
 I also do not advocate most ‘gluten-free’ flours or blends.
-Often they are just a combo of potato, rice, corn, (even sugar!) and various other additives with long names.
+Often they are just a combo of conventional potato, rice, corn, (even sugar!) and various other additives with long names.
 (The general rule is if it’s got a long name – turn and run.)
-The wheat gluten isn’t there, but you’re just replacing it with a different inflammatory product to your life.
-I know there ARE more gluten free options, but since I haven’t made it that far yet in the journey, I suggest doing some research yourself and then making the decision for your family. 🙂
+The wheat gluten isn’t there, but you’re just replacing it with a different inflammatory product to your life, especially if it’s genetically modified.

-We also buy raw cheese – mozzarella, havarti, jack, colby, cheddar, asiago, parmesean, romano, baby swiss, provolone, farmers cheese.
+We also buy raw cheese – Mozzarella, Havarti, Jack, Colby, Cheddar, Asiago, Parmesan, Romano, Baby Swiss, Provolone, Farmers cheese.
 Most of those we buy online from a great company called Farmstead Fresh.
 If you’re in the NY, PA, NJ area then God’s Country Creamery is another delicious option.
-You can also find some raw cheeses at specialty grocery stores that have bigger deli/cheese sections.
-We also use Daisy brand sour cream & Dannon All Natural Plain yogurt.
-Both are cultured and not pasteurized.
+You can also find some raw cheeses at specialty grocery stores (like Wegmans) that have bigger deli/cheese sections.
+We also use Daisy brand sour cream.
+It is cultured and not (listed as) pasteurized.

 For butter we buy Wegmans organic or go to the local Amish store and look for butter that only states “cream, salt” in the ingredients.

 Note: Be cautious about co-ops, CSAs, and farm markets.
-Don’t be afraid to ask if they spray, use artificial fertilizers or gmo crops on the farm.
-I have been told to my face it’s impossible to grow strawberries organically (it’s not, see here).
+Don’t be afraid to ask if they spray pesticides/herbicides, use artificial fertilizers or gmo crops on the farm.
+I have been told it’s impossible to grow strawberries organically (it’s not, see here).
 I have first-hand experience at what pesticides can do to the human body, and I wouldn’t wish that on anyone.

 Keep in mind, natural sweeteners are still that – sweeteners.
-You’re still getting doses of sugar (sans xylitol and stevia), but it is a natural, unbleached sugar.
+You’re still getting doses of sugar (sans xylitol and stevia), but these are natural, unbleached sugars.
 Certain ones actually have some nutritional value. 😉

 Some options I use:

 Local Raw Honey has the most nutritional value of the above sweeteners, and it’s been found to have benefits for those who have seasonal allergies.
 We love using maple sugar or coconut sugar in place of white or brown sugar in recipes like cookies.
 Also xylitol works well in place of white sugar in most recipes 1:1, however can cause intestinal distress if used in large quantities.
 The verdict is still out on the positives/negatives of it, so we use it sparingly.
 Stevia is MUCH sweeter than sugar, so you use a very small amount compared to the sugar called for in a recipe.
-Personally, neither Hubby nor I can stand stevia, so we rarely use it other than possibly sweetening tea.
+Personally, neither Hubby nor I can stand Stevia, so we rarely use it other than possibly sweetening tea.

-We buy unsweetened, organic, pure canned coconut milk for the times when we are out of raw milk.
+We buy unsweetened, organic canned coconut milk for the times when we are out of raw milk.
 It works great in just about anything you would add milk to: scrambled eggs, cakes, crusts, creamy dishes like healthy mac n’ cheese, stroganoffs, etc.

-Baking soda/Cream of Tartar mix (50/50) – in place of baking powder (if you don’t have an aluminum free version)
+- Baking soda/Cream of Tartar mix (50/50) – in place of baking powder (if you don’t have an aluminum free version)

 If you have any questions or requests for feedback on other food items/groups I didn’t cover, feel free to message me or comment below.
-God bless you in your journey on the path to health!
+God bless you in your journey to physical health!